Image above is a still from Mike Cohea’s November 3, 2017 video … see below.

-Tonight – November 4-5, 2017 – the drenching moonlight from the Hunter’s Moon will obscure the expected peak night for the South Taurid meteor shower.
-Look for the bright full-looking moon, the 2nd-largest full moon of 2017, to rise in the east around dusk or early evening, and then to stay out all night long.
+Tonight – November 4-5, 2017 – if you’re in the Northern Hemisphere, you’ll see another full-looking moon rise not long after sunset.
+People will call it a Hunter’s Moon.
+If you’re in the Southern Hemisphere, the full moon will come up much longer after sunset.
+From all of Earth, the drenching moonlight will interfere with the expected peak night for the South Taurid meteor shower.
+Look for the bright full-looking moon, the 2nd-largest full moon of 2017, to stay out all night long.

 Any full moon rises in the east at or near the time of sunset.
 On the average, the moon rises about 50 minutes later each following day.